w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Refer back to Module 4: Principles.
-Standards, and Checks [Topic: W3C Accessibility Standards](/curricula/foundation-modules/principles-standards-and-checks/#topic-w3c-accessibility-standards).
+Refer back to [Foundation Module 4: Principles.
+Standards, and Checks Topic: W3C Accessibility Standards](/curricula/foundation-modules/principles-standards-and-checks/#topic-w3c-accessibility-standards).
 Present requirements that relate to people with disabilities, such as those included in the W3C accessibility standards.
 Invite students to explore policies that may apply in their region (if any).

 #### Learning Outcomes for Topic